dcs-chalmers/rusty-benchmarking-framework/readme.md

 ## How to use:
 To run the benchmark,
 * download the the repo
-* Write in a terminal `run cargo` for standard values
+* Write in a terminal `cargo run` for standard values
 * To use specific values you can add different flags to the run command:
     * `-t` for specific time values
     * `-p` for specified amount of producers